MicrosoftDocs/mesh-docs/mesh/overview.md

 See [how to set up immersive spaces in Microsoft Mesh](Setup/Content/setup-m365-mesh.md).

-### What can you do in custom immersive spaces in Mesh?
+### What can you do in custom immersive experiences?

 - **Create and customize events that tell stories** by adding objects that can be used in your events with no-code in-experience tools like screen shares, images, and videos.